-During the late 1950s and early 1960s, Dow Chemical Company in Madison, Illinois, operated as a uranium-extrusion and rod-straightening facility leaving contamination in dust located on roof beams at the Madison Site.
+During the late 1950s and early 1960s, Dow Chemical Company, a division of Dow Metal Products, in Madison, Illinois, operated as a uranium-extrusion and rod-straightening facility, working with Mallinckrodt Chemical to support Atomic Energy Commission (AEC) needs.

 In early 1966, ore residues and uranium- and radium-bearing process wastes that had been stored at SLAPS were purchased by the Continental Mining and Milling Company and moved to a storage site on Latty Avenue.